 To understand the consequences of this activity, the team joined several employees, including the participants of the Broad's Cancer Program and Proteomics Platform program, to find out which proteins are partners with faziruemym ERG factor in cancer cells of the prostate gland.

-The result was several members of BAF - complex proteins that work together to open the tightly packed DNA for transcription.
+The result was a few members of BAF - complex proteins that work together to open the tightly packed DNA for transcription.
 Using a mixture of cell lines and organoid model of prostate cancer, the team found that a protein overexpressed TMPRSS2-ERG BAF steerable systems, causing them to open the field of the DNA of prostate cells, otherwise they would not be included normally inactive genes and causing the cells to turn into cancer.

 This is not the first time BAF complex capture faced Kadoch laboratory.
 Previously they reported that another fusion protein, called SS18-SSX, similar command BAF complexes in a rare cancer called synovial sarcoma, and that the fusion protein EWS-FLI1 perenatselyaet BAF-complexes in other tumor calledEwing's sarcoma.